The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 Before Warrior — The Armoured Personnel Carrier (APC) Concept

-The tracked armoured personnel carrier was a logical development of the British and Canadian Ram-based Kangaroo, ‘Defrocked Priest’ and Landing Vehicle Tracked (LVT) ‘Alligator’ vehicles used in Normandy, Holland and Italy during World War II.
+The tracked armoured personnel carrier was a logical development of the British and Canadian Ram-based Kangaroo, ‘Defrocked Priest’ and Landing Vehicle Tracked (LVT) ‘Alligator’ vehicles used in Normandy, Holland, and Italy during World War II.

 The Post War focus for the British Army was ‘withdrawal from Empire’ and the defence of Western Europe against Warsaw Pact forces.
 Although the Saracen family of vehicles were highly mobile, they could not keep up with Main Battle Tanks.